Introduction to ALPR Systems

 Monitoring and Analysis of Traffic

 What’s a common denominator in any major city?
 Traffic jams.
-Basically, all big cities can put out the “full” sign at this point.
-This is where intelligent transportation systems using ALPR can help: by monitoring traffic, city officials can determine peak hours and divert traffic to lesser used roads to eliminate or, at least, ease traffic jams.
+All big cities can put out the “full” sign at this point.
+This is where intelligent transportation systems using automatic license plate recognition can help: by monitoring traffic, city officials can determine peak hours and divert traffic to lesser-used roads to eliminate or, at least, ease traffic jams.

 In addition to making cities more inhabitable, the acquired data can be used for additional purposes, such as creating statistics or even filtering out vehicles of interest, like in the case of our project in Cairo, Egypt, in cooperation with 6SS.